 Also Read: What is a Good Processor for a Laptop?

 Differences In Laptop-Based Intel Core i3 and Pentium CPUs

-When it comes to mobile or laptop based CPUs, the key overall performance difference mirrors that of the desktop-based variants i.e the Intel Core i3 is twice as powerful, whereas the Pentium is half as cheap.
+Regarding mobile or laptop-based CPUs, the critical overall performance difference mirrors that of the desktop-based variant, i.e., the Intel Core i3 is twice as powerful, whereas the Pentium is half as cheap.

 However, there are a few key spec differences.
 For one, the laptop-based Intel Core i3 has the same amount of cores as the Intel Pentium.